kenzasam/hybridmicrofluidics/quick_start_package/user_guide.md

 Next, you will want to make a microfluidic device, in such way that you can assign one number to each electrode.

 We realize the setup of a microfluidic system is not easy, and many possible hardware designs are out there.
 For an Open Source alternative, we can point to OpenDrop.
-Most systems however rely on the same basics: a microcontroller, connected to port expanders, connected to optocouplers that open up the path for high AC voltage to reach electrodes.
+Most systems however rely on the same basics: a micro-controller, connected to port expanders, connected to optocouplers that open up the path for high AC voltage to reach electrodes.
-This software is written in a way that you could easily change the prot expander adresses, and adapt it to your own "numbering" system.
+This software is written in a way that you could easily change the prot expander addresses, and adapt it to your own "numbering" system.
 All the rest this software does, is giving biologists an easy entry to write scripts for automation of microfluidic procedures.

 ### How to set up the software